Iopi/orange-EEG/README.md

 ### Install Orange3-Eeg add-on
 After successfully installing Orange3, you can install the Orange3-Eeg add-on package.

-1. Download this projec from git and extract where you want it to be.
+1. Download this project from git and extract where you want it to be.

 2. Go to main folder of project